Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 ## ADXL345 Connection

-In your printer.cfg add the following:
+In your printer.cfg uncomment the following:

 	#   For ADXL345
 	[resonance_tester]